 I don’t want to go too far down the rabbit hole concerning individual song rankings, but does Britney Spears deserve to be in the top 100?
 The La’s in the Top 25?
 Outkast in the top 10?
 While these are not even close to the only ones that I take issue with, I think they demonstrate how the credibility of this list is completely blown.

 The #2 song of all time is by Joy Division.
 I effing hate Joy Division.
 I am absolutely enamored with all of their contemporaries, other new-wave, post punk bands from the same era as this is the music of my adolescence.
 Sirius XM 33 First Wave is my channel of choice.
 And I love New Order.
 Love them!
 But for some reason, I absolutely detest Joy Division.
 I’m a walking contradiction.

 Blur and Oasis have the most songs on the list after The Beatles and David Bowie?
 What?
 Really?!?
-I do not even rank Blur or Oasis in a list of must see bands.
 Is this a British cultural thing that I can’t comprehend?
 Love-love-love Damon Albarn’s The Good, The Bad and The Queen though.
 I’d like to state here for the record that I don’t “get” Coldplay either.

 And 1994 takes the top spot for year with the most singles, 28 total.
 This was my prime, my freshman year in college, and I don’t remember it as being all that.
 Was this when Blur and Oasis were big?

 The 60s and 70s, decades during which rock and roll was taken from its infancy in the 50s and innovated and elevated it into true art, each have fewer songs on this list than the 2010s, a decade that is less than halfway over?
 Because autotune and overproduction are awesome, man.

 I can’t take it anymore.
 I’m SO over this list.